magomimmo/modern-cljs/doc/tutorial-05.md

 > ATTENTION NOTE: `domina` was one of the first DOM library written in
 > CLJS and it has not been updated to follow the evolution of CLJS
 > compiler.
-You'll get few warnings during the its compilation.
+You'll get few warnings during its compilation.
 Those
 > warnings do not affect the behaviour of the lib in the contest of
 > this tutorial.
 That said, even if you're not going to use `domina`
 > in your project, this tutorial could be still useful to undertstand